Blog > Trading Tips > Articles

 Tether, the Bitcoin Cash hash war or just a plain and simple correction?
-No one knows the true cause of the crypto bear market, but in case the bears don’t go into hibernation this winter, here are a few quick tips on how to survive the bear market.Don’t “buy the dip”?
+No one knows the true cause of the crypto bear market, but in case the bears don’t go into hibernation this winter, here are a few quick tips on how crypto traders can survive the bear market.Don’t “buy the dip”?

 Over the past few years, “buying the dip” has become somewhat of a meme in the cryptocurrency space, and depending on your personal strategy and goals, this piece of “wisdom” can be terrible for your bottom line.